askonube/IR-Data-Exfiltration/README.md

 5. **Tactic:** Ingress Tool Transfer (T1105)

     - **Technique:** The silent installation of 7-Zip shows the adversary transferred and installed a tool onto the target system to facilitate data compression and staging.

-6. **Tactic:** Obfuscated Files or Information (T1027)

-    - **Technique:** Using scripts to silently install and execute 7-Zip for creating ZIP archives may involve obfuscation techniques to evade detection by security tools.

-## Explanation of Relevance to John's Scenario

-- John, a privileged insider, used PowerShell scripts (T1059.001) to silently install 7-Zip (T1105), a compression utility.

-- He compressed sensitive employee data into ZIP archives (T1560.001) as part of local data staging (T1074), consolidating files in preparation for potential exfiltration.

-- The archiving and moving of files to backup folders may serve as a method to hide or remove original data (T1070.004), complicating detection efforts.

-- The use of scripting and silent installation suggests possible obfuscation (T1027) to avoid triggering security alerts.

 ---